vhscom/lumpen-radio/README.md

 - Translations for English, Spanish, Chinese, Korean and German
 - Remote control via Bluetooth and compatible headset
 - Supports iPad and iPhone with iOS 8+

+## Installation

+Get the latest version from Apple.
+[Download it](https://appsto.re/us/NedV7.i) from the App Store now.

 ## Usage